|

 -

-A presentation by a young graduate student at Cold Spring Harbor Laboratory about his/her career path
+A presentation by a young scientist at Cold Spring Harbor Laboratory about his/her career path

 -